Approximate Bayesian computation for Markovian binary trees in phylogenetics: Discussion

+There is no theoretical barrier to extending the ABC method to an MBT model with a larger number of phases, or an unrestricted 2-phase model.
+However, our results suggest that inference in these larger cases may become challenging (not unlike the BiSSE series of models).
+A potential limiting factor is that the ABC method requires the number of summary statistics to be at least as large as the number of parameters being inferred.
+For these cases, developing additional appropriate summary statistics may be necessary to achieve accurate inferences.

 Lastly, our method can be further applied to other real datasets.
 The squamata phylogeny itself was re-analysed in \cite{halliwell2017live}, with phases representing both ovi-/viviparity and social grouping.
-Our model could be extended here to include 4 phases (all possible combinations), and compared with simpler 2-phase models.
+In theory, our model could be extended here to include 4 phases (all possible combinations), although the corresponding impact on accuracy is unclear.
 For other datasets, phases may not need to correspond to any particular phenotype, but could simply provide extra degrees of flexibility in the modelling.
-This suggests that we may need to extend our method to account for cases where phases are not observed in extant species.
+This also suggests that we may need to extend our method to account for cases where phases are not observed in extant species.